Aka Pereyma: Biography

 Pereyma was born in Siedlce, Poland, the daughter of Ukrainian school teachers, Andrij and Paulina (Elijiw) Klym.
 In 1940 they moved back to Ukraine and until 1944 lived in Kholm and Sokal, Ukraine, later emigrating to Austria and Germany.
 She met her husband Dr. Constantine Pereyma in Germany, where both were students.
 Early in their marriage, when her children were small she was living in Brooklyn, she began visiting museums In 1959, she and her husband relocated to Troy, Ohio.
 From 1960 to 1963, attended the School of the Dayton Art Institute, studying painting; in 1963–1964 focused on ceramics at the School of the Art Institute of Chicago.
 She received her BFA (sculpture) from the Dayton Art Institute in 1966.

 She began painting after moving to Troy in 1959.
-From 1970 to 1980, she was the artist coordinator for the Welding for Artist Program at the Hobart School for Welding Technology in Troy.
+From 1970 to 1980, she was the artist coordinator for the Welding for Artists Program at the Hobart School for Welding Technology in Troy.